top of page

 Dressing

 Have them practice dressing and undressing themselves, including fasteners: zippers, buttons, snaps.
 Bib overalls might be cute but are not practical if they can not get them up and down themselves.
 When buying school shoes and boots, have your child try them on in the store and see if they can get them on and off without help.
 Avoid tie shoes, their teachers say a huge thank you.
 Thinking ahead to winter, if at all possible have your child try putting on and taking off the clothes before buying.
 Carhartt stiff material is again fashionable but hard to manipulate for small hands.
 Speaking of hands, avoid stretchy gloves.
 Preschoolers struggle to put them on and they really do not provide warmth.
-Pliable materials are the way to go!
+Go for warm, pliable material that they can put on themselves.

 Bathroom